 Sessions are on an individual or group basis and provide an introduction to mindfulness.
 Individual appointments are usually weekly, fortnightly or monthly for 50 minutes each session over five weeks.
 Group sessions are held weekly and consist of eight two hour sessions.
 Mindfulness sessions are offered either as face to face or remote appointments.

 We encourage you to practise the skills between sessions and we provide a CD/MP3/Audio Links and written materials to support you.

 You will learn different meditation practices, including focusing on the breath and bringing kind awareness into the mind and body when still and with gentle movement.

-If you are unable to attend your appointment, please let us know at least 48 hours beforehand so we can offer your appointment to someone else.
-If you do not attend your appointment without telling us we may refer you back to your GP.
-Following your treatment, you will be referred to your GP.
+If you are unable to attend your assessment appointment, please let us know at least 48 hours beforehand so we can offer it to someone else.

 The RLHIM is also a teaching hospital and from time to time other healthcare professionals may observe in outpatient clinics as part of a training course.
 We will always ask your permission for students to sit in during your consultation.
 You do not have to have students present if you would prefer not to.